netreconlab/ParseCareKit/README.md

     case .success(let savedCareKitCarePlan):
         print("patient \(savedCareKitCarePlan) saved successfully")

         //Note that since the "cloudStoreManager" singleton is still alive, it will automatically sync your new CarePlan to Parse.
 There is no need to save the Parse object directly.
-I recommend letting "ParseSynchronizedCareKitStoreManager" sync all of your data to Parse instead of saving your own objects (with the exception of signing up a User, which I show later) case .failure(let error):
+I recommend letting "ParseSynchronizedStoreManager" sync all of your data to Parse instead of saving your own objects (with the exception of signing up a User, which I show later) case .failure(let error):
         print("Error savinf OCKCarePlan. \(error)")
     }